 “You’ll be single your whole life, but it’s going to be ok”

 or “You’ll meet someone, you just have to wait”.

 But reality is that I don’t know which of those options is true for me.
 So I feel like in many situations I will try to preempt what the outcome will be, and that preempting is the worse case scenario, so I don’t have to deal with more disappointment.

-Current situation: I met the loveliest guy a month or so ago (different guy to the one I mentioned a few posts ago…it was pretty clear from his actions that he wasn’t interested in me).
-We hit it off instantly.
+Current situation: I met the loveliest guy a month or so ago, and we hit it off instantly.
 A level of instantly that I have never experienced with a guy before.
 We’ve hung out a lot in group situations and always had heaps to talk about…we have a lot of similar interests, and so far I admire all personality traits I have seen.
 Over the weeks things were building nicely, and a strong friendship was developing, but I was unsure of my feelings.
 I was hesitant to label to myself what I was feeling for fear of rejection yet again.

 Then there was a specific moment which I can pin point for me where I had a bit of a freak out.
 He had dropped me back to my car, and as we sat there, I realised that I had just had such a wonderful time with him…it had felt so comfortable and I was myself the whole time.
 I wasn’t trying to be extra funny, or extra nice, or extra laid back.

 I was just me.

 I never understood when people said their spouse was their ‘best friend’…but in that moment, I understood…and could see this friendship getting to those levels.
 With that realisation I jumped out of his car and basically legged it to my car.
 How could I let myself feel these things…because surely it would end up the same way as all the other guys?
 There’s no way he could be interested in me, and actually notice me.
 Or even if he noticed me, there was no way he would reciprocate those feelings.
 Right?